jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

   (c) has, since the last triennial general election, already made a resolution under this section that was upheld by the Commission under subsection (6)(b).

 ### 19K Requirements for resolution
-(1AA) A resolution under section 19H, 19I, or 19J that affects the next triennial general election of members of a territorial authority, regional council, or community board must be passed no earlier than 1 March of the year before the year of the election.
+(1AA) A resolution under section 19H, 19I, or 19J that affects the next triennial general election of members of a territorial authority, regional council, local board, or community board must be passed no earlier than 1 March of the year before the year of the election.
 (1) Every resolution specified in subsection (3) must include or be accompanied by a description of each proposed ward, constituency, community, or subdivision, and its proposed boundaries, so as to make each proposed ward, constituency, community, or subdivision readily identifiable to the public.
-(2) If any resolution under section 19H or section 19I or section 19J proposes any change to the basis of election, membership, or ward, constituency, community, or subdivision boundaries which applied at the last triennial general election of members of the territorial authority, regional council, or community board, that resolution must include an explanation of the reasons for the proposed change.
+(2) If any resolution under section 19H or section 19I or section 19J proposes any change to the basis of election, membership, or ward, constituency, community, or subdivision boundaries which applied at the last triennial general election of members of the territorial authority, regional council, local board, or community board, that resolution must include an explanation of the reasons for the proposed change.
-(3) Subsection (1) applies to every resolution under section 19H(1)(a)(ii) or section 19H(1)(a)(iii) or section 19I(1) or section 19J(2)(a) or section 19J(2)(b) or section 19J(2)(c) or section 19J(2)(d) or section 19J(2)(e) or section 19J(2)(h)(iii).
+(3) Subsection (1) applies to every resolution under section 19H(1)(a)(ii) or section 19H(1)(a)(iii) or section 19H(1)(g) or section 19I(1) or section 19J(2)(a) or section 19J(2)(b) or section 19J(2)(c) or section 19J(2)(d) or section 19J(2)(e) or section 19J(2)(h)(iii).

 ### 19L Distribution of copies of resolution
 If a territorial authority or regional council makes a resolution under section 19H or section 19I or section 19J, that territorial authority or regional council must, as soon as practicable after making that resolution,—